thibautRe/dotfiles/scripts/copy-need-raw/README.md

 copy-need-raw
 ```

 Paste the image list after running the script.
-You need to paste it as one line (use VSCode integrated terminal).
+You need to paste it as one line (VSCode terminal or kitty works)